Last updated on May 13, 2020

-Schools Closed & Facilities Use Suspended Until April 15
+Schools Closed & Facilities Use Suspended for Remainder of Academic Year

 Frequently Asked Questions

 We developed this Frequently Asked Questions document to help keep our community informed.
 As you know, this is a rapidly changing public health situation.
 We are doing our best to adapt to the continuous changes and guidance from local, state and federal officials.

 Following guidance from state health and education officials, several school events and activities are being canceled or postponed and will be rescheduled if possible.

 Home Learning Resources

 CLICK HERE for a list of resources to support students with at-home learning and remote instruction.
 Each teacher and grade level will be different, however we compiled this general webpage to outline some of the digital learning resources being used by our students and teachers.